0cjs/sedoc/8bit/Market/sales.md

 From the above chart [[reim09]] we can calculate market shares (thousands of units, same as above chart) for the major North American 1975-1983 competitors.
-Note that this leaves out the large Japanese market.
+Note that this leaves out the large Japanese market, with some figures there mentioned in [`timeline`](timeline.md).

          Total    Other¹    TRS-80     CBM²   Apple2   Atari8   PC
     1975     2     2 100%